CaixaPay Market Cap Tops $7.89 Million (CXP)

-CaixaPay (CXP) traded flat against the US dollar during the twenty-four hour period ending at 17:00 PM ET on June 14th.
-One CaixaPay coin can currently be purchased for about $0.10 or 0.00000268 BTC on popular cryptocurrency exchanges.
-During the last seven days, CaixaPay has traded flat against the US dollar.
-CaixaPay has a market capitalization of $7.89 million and $26.00 worth of CaixaPay was traded on exchanges in the last 24 hours.
+CaixaPay (CXP) traded flat against the U.S. dollar during the 1 day period ending at 20:00 PM E.T. on June 17th.
+One CaixaPay coin can now be purchased for $0.10 or 0.00000268 BTC on exchanges.
+During the last week, CaixaPay has traded flat against the U.S. dollar.
+CaixaPay has a total market capitalization of $7.89 million and approximately $26.00 worth of CaixaPay was traded on exchanges in the last 24 hours.

 - JUMPN (JST) traded down 54% against the dollar and now trades at $5.46 or 0.00018651 BTC.